gzhaowater/gzhaowater.github.io/_pages/about.md

 News
 ======
-First-author paper about "climate regulating river nitrogen" has been accepted by [PNAS](publications.md)
+May 2023: First-author paper about "climate regulating river nitrogen" has been accepted by [PNAS](publications.md)

-Coauthored paper about "reservoir storage remote sensing" has been accepted by [Nature Communications](https://doi.org/10.1038/s41467-023-38843-5)
+June 2023: Coauthored paper about "reservoir storage remote sensing" has been published by [Nature Communications](https://doi.org/10.1038/s41467-023-38843-5)

 Officially joined IGSNRR in Nov, 2022!
 Look foward to the new path ahead!